aprilschen/LoRA-Stable-Diffusion/README.md

 ![Image 2](/images/2.png)
 ![Image 5](/images/5.png)

 This project uses a Low-Rank Approximation of a pretrained Stable Diffusion model to generate beautiful scenery.
-Examples of such pictures are shown below, and you can use the model generator freely at [animescenery.gen](). **Note**: To maintain low compute costs, the website rate limits users to two generations per day.
+Examples of such pictures are shown below, and you can use the model generator freely at [this link](https://main.d3nnkxq22b08y7.amplifyapp.com/). **Note**: To maintain low compute costs, the website rate limits users to two generations per day.

 #### Tech Stack
 Front-end: